mgsloan/lensref/README.md

 * The interface is getting stable.
 You can expect more functionality and minor changes on current functionality.
 * There are test cases for the first half of the interface.
 Both implementations fulfil the test cases.
-* The pure implementation is ready.
+* The fast implementation is currently ~10 times slower than IORefs (when used in place of IORefs).
-* The fast implementation is much faster than the pure implementation, but it is far from being as fast as possible.
-Probably it also leaks memory.
+* The main missing piece is the tutorial which is being written

 ## Usage